petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 }
 ```

-Add the following method to the bottom of the `ChartingActor` class:
+Add the following method to the bottom of the `ChartingActor` class (don't worry about the specifics, it's adding UI management code that isn't directly related to actors):

 ```csharp
 // Actors/ChartingActor.cs